CaneBayComputers/hp-bios-config-password-reset/README.md

-# HP BIOS Config and Password Reset
+# HP BIOS Config and HP BIOS Password Reset Tool Untility

-This is not a definitive "how-to" however I believe this is what you can use to reset the HP BIOS password.
+This is not a definitive "how-to" however I believe this tool is what you can use to reset the HP BIOS password.

 **Most of this is largely untested!**